pedrojlazevedo/twitch-chatgpt/README.md

 ### Streamelements
-Go to your Streamelements Dashboard -> Chatbot -> Comamnds -> Custom Commands.
+Go to your Streamelements Dashboard -> Chatbot -> Commands -> Custom Commands.

 Create a new command.